Leslie

 Trace the history of the Kentucky Derby's beloved traditions, from mint juleps to lavish hats.
 [This is a lecture, not a portrayal.]

 She's a household name and her cookbook has sold more than 75 million copies, but who was Betty Crocker?
-Celebrate the 100th anniversary of America's favorite cook with a look back at her history, from her debut in 1921 through her current reign over one of America's popular food websites.
+Celebrate America's favorite cook with a look back at her history, from her debut in 1921 through her current reign over one of America's popular food websites.
 [This is a lecture, not a portrayal.]

 Flickr/Joe & Jeanette Archie